Our Webinar Officer is Claire Grace (Open University) who reviews all suggestions for future webinars. You can submit your ideas here.

 Please contact Bev Acreman if you have any questions or particular accessibility needs.
 If you are interested in presenting a UKSG webinar or would like to suggest a subject or speaker we’d like to hear from you.

-“Webinars allow me to attend sessions on topics both critical and tangential to my work with no more investment than my time--it's like being able to have a tasting plate from a dozen conferences.” – Colette Mak, University of Notre Dame
+“Webinars allow me to attend sessions on topics both critical and tangential to my work with no more investment than my time–it’s like being able to have a tasting plate from a dozen conferences.” – Colette Mak, University of Notre Dame

 “It’s easy to participate in a UKSG webinar.
 You get great examples of best practice, good ideas, and contact information if you want to follow up – and you don’t have to travel.” – Marie Cairney, University of Glasgow